BaxterStockman/vagrant-ansible_auto/README.md

       # The number of seconds to delay between connection attempts.
       ansible.host_connect_sleep = 5

+      # When true, insert the public key of the SSH user for the control
+      # machine (the machine that will run `ansible-playbook`) into the
+      # authorized_keys files of the SSH users on managed machines.
+Enabled by
+      # default.
+      ansible.insert_control_machine_public_key = false

+      # When true, upload the private keys for the SSH users of managed
+      # machines to a temporary location on the control machine, using these
+      # keys as the values of `ansible_ssh_private_key_file` in the generated
+      # inventory.
+Disabled by default, unless
+      # `insert_control_machine_public_key` is disabled.
+      ansible.upload_inventory_host_private_keys = true
     end
   end
 end
 ```

+#### Public Key Authentication

 Each guest provisioned with `ansible_auto` will be set up as an Ansible
 control machine with the ability to connect to other guests defined in the
 `Vagrantfile`.
+This is facilitated by either:

+- Inserting the public key of the control machine's SSH user into the
+  `authorized_keys` file of the SSH user on each of the managed machines (other
+  than the control machine itself).
+This is what happens when the option
+  `insert_control_machine_public_key` is in effect.
-This is facilitated by uploading the private keys of each guest
+- Uploading the private keys of each guest to a temporary path on the control
-to a temporary path on the control machine and assigning this path as the
+  machine and assigning this path as the hostvar `ansible_ssh_private_key_file`
-hostvar `ansible_ssh_private_key_file` to the relevant host in the generated
+  to the relevant host in the generated inventory.
+This is what happens when
-inventory.
+  the option `upload_inventory_host_private_keys` is in effect.

+`insert_control_machine_public_key` takes precedence over
+`upload_inventory_host_private_keys`, so public key insertion will be used if
+both options are set to `true`.

+#### Targeted Machines

+By default, the `ansible_auto` provisioner targets all machines defined in the
+inventory by setting the provisioner option `ansible.limit` to `"*"`.
+This is
+different than the core `ansible_local` provisioner, which by default targets
+only the guest for which the provisioner was defined.

 ## Contributing